ArcaneCryptoAS/lassets-client/README.md

  mainnet is supported.
 Check out the official repo for installation
   instructions: https://github.com/lightningnetwork/lnd

+### Optional dependencies
+Only required if you want to make changes to the .proto files
 #### grpc-gateway
 Installation instructions copied from [official repo](https://github.com/grpc).